 How can I use the kit at a group setting?

 Depending on the time and the resources available, you can use one kit for the whole teaching session or one kit for each participant (a more time-consuming and costly option).

 If using one kit altogether, the participants can be separated into groups, guided by volunteers.
 Each group gets to make one craft while discussing the theme of the day.
-At the end, all groups get together to present their crafts and themes to each other.
+The kit activities can also be complemented with our additional Holy Week suggestions.
+At the end, all groups get together to present their crafts to each other.